joeljacobdev/scheduled-merge-action/README.md

 Template from workflow
 Additional features
  - exclude draft PR
- - TODO: exclude PR based on label
+ - merge only PR based on label, if LABELS environment defined
  - TODO: option to rebase before merge
  - TODO: option to squash before merge